 Ask Your Audiologist

 The best place to start looking for assistance is your audiologist.
-Ask if they know of any local nonprofit organizations that help seniors with hearing loss obtain hearing aids for low-income adults at no charge.
+Ask if they know of any local nonprofit organizations that help older adults with hearing loss obtain hearing aids for low-income adults at no charge.
 Local nonprofits sometimes offer assistance in the form of grants based on individual needs-even when they don't offer a specific hearing aid program.

 Hearing Loss Association of America